Henry Croft (pearly): Career

-A Royal Funeral
+Death and legacy

 Croft died from lung cancer in St Pancras workhouse, where he had been born more than 68 years earlier.
 He was buried at St Pancras Cemetery in East Finchley.
 His funeral cortège stretched for approximately half a mile, with a procession that included a horse-drawn hearse, musicians, 400 pearly kings and queens, and representatives from the charities that he had supported.
 The event was filmed by Pathé News.
 (Ian Dury requested that the same hearse was to be used at his funeral in April 2000.)

-Croft's Family and Memory
+Croft's family and memory

 Croft had married Lily Newton on 21 February 1892, at Bedford New Town Chapel in St Pancras.
 He was survived by his wife and by eleven of their twelve children, his eldest son having been killed in action in the First World War.

 A life-sized marble statue of Croft, standing 5 ft high, wearing a "smother" pearly tail-coat with top hat and cane, was commissioned in 1931 and erected at his burial site in 1934.
 After being vandalised several times, the statue was restored and removed to the crypt of St Martin-in-the-Fields in 2002, where the Original Pearly Kings and Queens Society has held its harvest festival since 1956.
 Perpetuating the family tradition, Croft's great-granddaughter later became pearly queen of Somers Town.